Science at Emneth Academy

 Science in our school is about the children developing a curiosity of the world around them and being equipped with the knowledge and skills to act upon this curiosity through a practical and investigative approach.
 Children are exposed to science specific vocabulary which they can use to help understand and explain the world around them.
 Many of our pupils’ future may be intertwined with science and so we aim to equip them with the best possible tools to be successful and give them the opportunity to pursue their developed curiosity further.

 In ensuring high standards of teaching and learning in science, we implement a broad, balanced and progressive curriculum throughout the whole school.
-Planning of science is led by ‘The National Curriculum programmes of study for Science 2014’ , ‘Understanding of the World’ in the Early Years Foundation Stage and the ‘Academy Curriculum document 2019’.
+Planning of science is led by ‘The National Curriculum programmes of study for Science 2014’, ‘Understanding of the World’ in the Early Years Foundation Stage, ‘Academy Curriculum document 2019’ Core knowledge Curriculum.
 Teachers use these documents and work collaboratively to ensure a broad and extensive curriculum is delivered throughout the school that challenges and meets the needs of all pupils.
 Due to one form entry in our school, Science units are taught on a year rolling programme with guidance from the afore mentioned documents.
+This curriculum is ambitious for our children (who come from an area of low aspiration).
+Also use of mind mapping and how this helps children embed their knowledge.

 We ensure that all children are provided with rich learning experiences that aim to: